 The heroin base is dissolved in dilute hydrochloric acid till the pH level is 7-8.
 Activated charcoal is added to the solution, which is then allowed to sit for some time before being filtered first through a cloth and then through a filter paper.

 Dilute ammonia solution is added to the filtered solution.
 When the pH balance reaches 12, the heroin base precipitates out.
-It is filtered and readied for the final step of the purification process where it is dissolved in a solution of hydrochloric acid and acetone.
-The solution is filtered and allowed to sit in a metal container for some time.
-At this point, the liquid starts to evaporate and leaves behind a white, fluffy, powder-like substance.
-It is heroin hydrochloride.
+It is then filtered and readied for the final step of the purification process, in which it is dissolved in a solution of hydrochloric acid and acetone.
+As the final step of the opium poppy-to-heroin transformation, the resulting solution is filtered and allowed to sit in a metal container for some time.
+At this point, the liquid starts to evaporate and leaves behind a white, fluffy, powder-like substance, called heroin hydrochloride.

 Heroin hydrochloride thus obtained in the laboratory is about 75-90 percent pure.
 In street lingo, this is No. 4 heroin that can be snorted, smoked, or injected.

 Below you’ll find lists of the equipment and chemicals used in heroin production: